aruba/aos-switch-ansible-collection/README.md

 * Python 2.7 or 3.5+
 * Ansible 2.9.0 or later
+  * Ansible 2.10+ requires `ansible.netcommon` collection to be installed
 * For AOS-Switch firmware version 16.08 and above is supported
 * Enable REST on your AOS-Switch device with the following commands:
     ```
     switch(config)# web-management ssl
     switch(config)# rest-interface
+    ```
+* Install all Ansible requirements, with the following command:
+    ```
+    ansible-galaxy install -r requirements.yml
     ```

 Installation